Uyouii/Reading/机器学习/Coursera-Machiine-Learning/Notes/01 Supervised vs. Unsupervised Machine Learning.md

 ### Unsupervised learning

+**Unsupervised learning**:

-**Unsupervised learning**:Find Something interesting in unlabeled data.
+- Find Something interesting in unlabeled data.
+- Data only comes with inputs x, but not output labels y.
+- Alrorithm has to find structure in the data.

 **clustering algorithm**: a type of unsupervised learning algorithm, takes data without labels and tries to automatically group them into clusters.

+**Anomaly detection**: Find unusual data points.

+**Dimensionality reduction**: Compress data using fewer numbers.